paulinho-pimenta/C-with-BeeCrowd/README.md

-# In this repository what I've learned about how to uses BeeCrowd with C language:
+# In this repository what I've learned about C language uses BeeCrowd to pratice:
 - Variables and Types
 - Math operators